 With this, he insisted that India hold back from completely apeing the west with its design guidelines, and completely ignoring it.
 Instead, find middle ground Let east meet west.
 There is a mix of cultures in India, and it is a connected and socially driven place, so how can you make everyone happy with your design?

 According to Vishal, you add in the community element.
 Go vernacular in your design.
 If a person talks about your brand or product through a word of mouth, it is enough for others to trust you.

 Design is about building experience.
-Which is why here, people associate themselves with their brands.
+This is why here, people associate themselves with their brands.

 “When designing for India, you must be mindful of inclusivity.
 Make for everyone and by that I mean for all cultures and locations” – Vishal Gupta

 The audience, a mix of designers and design enthusiasts, continued the discussion with a few questions.
-The panellists discussed the challenges of integrating data with design and how designers need to keep themselves updated on the different technologies used to revolutionise design.
+The panelists discussed the challenges of integrating data with design and how designers need to keep themselves updated on the different technologies used to revolutionize design.

 A pro tip from the speaker: Research is not equal to designing.
 Split the process, listen to data, go iterative.